No form of discrimination is accepted

 Women in Holmen

 The forest industry is a male-dominated sector.
 Holmen is working to achieve a better balance.
-The proportion of women in the Group is still low, just over 19 per cent.
-Of employees appointed in 2017, 25 per cent were women.
-The aim for the proportion of women managers to be just as great as the proportion of women employees was already achieved in 2011.
+The proportion of women in the Group is still low, 20 per cent.
+Of employees appointed in 2019, 29 per cent were women.

 Women in the management teams

-The number of posts occupied by women in the management teams of the Group, business areas and mills is 16.
-There are two women in Holmen's Group management.
-The Holmen Board includes two women, both elected by the AGM.
+The number of positions in the Group's, business areas and mill management groups held by women amounts to 16.
+Two of these women is also in Holmen's Group management.
+The Holmen Board includes three women, all elected by the AGM.

 Shortage of women operators